cdesteves/tech-challenge/README.md

 ### Configre AWS CLI

-As the GitHub runner will be self-hosted for this scenario, there is the need to configure AWS CLI with the credentials that the runner will need to access ECR.
+Since we are using a self-hosted GitHub runner, you need to configure the AWS CLI with appropriate credentials that the runner will use to interact with ECR.

 For this, run: